DeanCording/node-red-contrib-persist/README.md

 <a name="further_information"></a>
 ### Further information
-Check Node-REDs info panel to see more information on how to use the easing node.
+Check Node-REDs info panel to see more information on how to use the `persist in` and `persist out`  nodes.

+<a name="error_handling"></a>
+## Error handling

+The following error list contains only typical errors given by the debug output panel when beginning to use this node:
+1. **Persistence file is not present** at flow start (resp. at data replay) In this case the debug output gives this message: ***/home/Node-RED/persistence.json: ENOENT: no such file or directory, open '/home/Node-RED/persistence.json'***.
+This could be overcome by initiating a change of one of the persisted data so that the persistence file is updated/generated.
+2. **File location is not writable**
+   In this case the debug output gives this message: ***EACCES: permission denied, open '/home/Node-RED/persistence.json'***.
+The cause of this could be that the directory access rights which should be "nodered:nodered" are not set properly (changable with linux `chown` command).
+Another point could be that a file *persistence.json* already exists with the wrong file access rights (changable with the linux command `chmod +w persistence.json` in the correct directory).
+   If the file location is not known, it could be seached in a shell via the linux command `find / -name persistence.json`.

 <a name="example"></a>
 ## Examples

-### Persistence storage process example
+### Persistence storing process example
 The example flow shows the "persistence storing" part of the functionality: The last inject of the names is stored at a rate of one minute to the persistence file.

 <img src="assets/flow.png" title="Example flow" width="400" />